-Assemblies are conducted by members of teaching staff and once every two weeks by a visiting member of the local clergy.
+Assemblies are conducted by members of teaching staff and twice every half-term by a visiting member of the local clergy.
 Sometimes they are led by visitors to the school e.g. the GenR8 team from local churches or charities.
 Children will also be encouraged to lead assemblies or join in demonstrations or role plays.